julian-rose/Eternal-Castle-adventure-for-Agon/README.md

 Now in 2024, it serves as an exercise in porting 32-bit cygwin applications to 24-bit EZ80 ADL mode.<br>

 How to run (on Agon):<br>
 1. Copy the binary file Eternalez80.bin to your SD-card.
-This is found in your AgDev/user/Eternal-Castle-adventure-for-Agon/bin/ sub-directory.<br>
+(This will be found in your AgDev/user/Eternal-Castle-adventure-for-Agon/bin/ sub-directory.)<br>
 2. Insert your SD-card into your Agon Light, then power on.<br>
 3. Issue the following commands from the MOS prompt:<br>
     'load Eternalez80.bin'<br>